b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 **However...**

 Fourteen-year-olds did not get married to men in their mid-thirties, nor did they get married to religious clergy with such a power dynamic and imbalance.
-Teenagers got married to other teenagers, not to the lord’s mouthpiece at threat of death and destruction, and the promise of exaltation for complying.
+Teenagers got married to other teenagers, not to the lord’s mouthpiece at threat of death and destruction, and the [[Helen Kimball#Appendix One|promise of exaltation for complying]].

 &nbsp;